WhiteSymmetry/KIDOZ-LIBGDX/README.md

 }
 ```

-#### Add AndroidMainifest.xml  Definitions (IMPORTANT) to `AndroidMainifest.xml` file in the same `android` Module
+#### Add AndroidMainifest.xml  Definitions (IMPORTANT) to `AndroidMainifest.xml` file in the same `android` Module.
-For correct flow of the SDK, add the following line in your `AndroidMainifest.xml` file, for each `Activity` that uses the SDK functionality.
+For correct SDK flow, add the following line in your `AndroidMainifest.xml` file, for each `Activity` that uses the SDK functionality.
 ```groovy
  android:configChanges="screenLayout|screenSize|orientation|keyboardHidden|keyboard"
 ```